experiential education + foreign exchange

 Each year, upper elementary and middle school students have the opportunity to participate in international exchange and travel.
 These unique experiences are thoughtfully aligned with their curriculum and help to solidify their language skills as well as expand their cultural understanding.

-For example, 4th-grade students can travel to China for a 10-day cultural exchange trip to experience Chinese life and culture firsthand.
-Students explore Hangzhou and Shanghai, live with Chinese host families, and attend a local elementary school with their Chinese peers.
+For example, 4th Grade students can travel to Taiwan for a 10-day cultural exchange trip to experience Chinese life and culture firsthand.
+Students explore Taichung and Taipei, live with host families, and attend a local elementary school with their Chinese peers.
 Middle School students travel to a suburb near Paris, live with host families, and attend a top school, while also visiting and seeing Parisian cultural sights.
+Upper School German Program students have had the opportunity to travel to Germany to attend classes with INTL’s sister school, Otto Schott Gymnasium, and tour the rich cultural offerings of the surrounding area.

 experiences in high school